pixelwaster/FreeCADbat/README.md

 # FreeCADbat
 Windows batch file to let dev version run separate from normal install.

-Just drop this file inside the FreeCAD dev folder where the bin foler is located.
+Just drop this file inside the FreeCAD dev folder where the bin folder is located.
 Double click and go to work.

 For those intersted this is what the file does (assuming folder name is FreeCAD_weekly):